TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many mods beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 2

+* The shield generator can now be stored (inactive) when using an exosuit.
+There is a 1 second delay when exiting where it is not enabled.

 ## Update for Nov 1

 * Shield Generator has been rebalanced to 3 levels.
 The levels cost 10,20,30 tres to research, take 90 seconds each, and give +10 armor for each level.
 Regeneration delay also scales down (10,5,3 seconds)